 A database of primary source collections for the 19th Century, primarily British and American, but including material from other nations and in other languages.
 Unlike comparable collections for earlier periods (Early English Books Online and Eighteenth Century Collections Online), NCCO is selective, including not all publications from the period, but thematic groupings of materials, called Archives (most of which have multiple sub-collections).
-Rutgers has acquired the eight Archives published as of summer 2013.
-They are:
+The Libraries have 8 Archives on the Nineteenth Century Collections Online platform:

 - Asia and the West: Diplomacy & Cultural Exchange (including US State Department Consular & Diplomatic Records, British Foreign Office Political Correspondence regarding Japan, missionary journals and correspondence).

 - British Politics & Society (including coverage of major political figures, working class radicalism, the Oxford Movement, etc.)

 - British Theatre, Music & Literature: High and Popular Culture (including British Playbills, 1754-1882; Drury Lane Theatre Archive)

 - Europe and Africa: Commerce, Christianity, Civilization, & Conquest (including Colonial, Foreign, and War Offices Papers on Africa; personal narratives of African exploration)

 - European Literature, 1790-1840: The Corvey Collection (includes 18,000 volumes with a particular focus on the British Romantic Era, plus thousands of works in French and German)